 I read in the RHS magazine ‘The Garden’, Sept.
 2018 (on the news page 8) that it is one of the most visited flower by bees.
 Information was collected via a mobile phone app by the RHS and had found that gardeners and allotment holders could make their plots more inviting to pollinators by planting Viper’s Bugloss (Echium vulgare, Teasel (Dipsacus fullonum) and Toadflax (Linaria vulgaris), as these had the most bee-visits.
 See here:

 Leaves – raw or cooked.
 They are said to taste of oysters.
-No-one has yet noticed a resemblance to oysters though not many of the tasters have ever eaten oysters!
+No-one has yet noticed a resemblance to oysters though as not many of the tasters have ever eaten oysters!
 The flavour is fairly bland, the leaf is thick and has a very mucilaginous texture – it is probably this texture that reminds people of oysters.
 Eaten by the Inuit of Alaska.
 Flowers – raw.

-But if people would like to eat this plant it is best from cultivated stock as plant is not common!
+But if people would like to eat this plant it is best from cultivated stock as the plant is not common!

 The scientific name Pulmonaria is derived from Latin pulmo (lung).
 In the times of sympathetic magic, the spotted oval leaves of P. officinalis were thought to symbolize diseased, ulcerated lungs, and so were used to treat pulmonary infections.
 The common name in many languages also refers to lungs, as in English “lungwort”, German Lungenkraut, Dutch Longkruid, French herbe aux poumons andSerbian plućnjak…